BAJAJ FINSERV DIRECT LIMITED

 Conclusion

 Nifty and Sensex are the two most important indices in India's stock market landscape.
-While both track top-performing companies and reflect overall market sentiment, they differ in their composition, methodology, and coverage.
+While both track the leading companies and reflect overall market sentiment, they differ in their composition, methodology, and coverage.
 Sensex, with 30 stocks, is narrower and older, while Nifty, with 50 stocks, offers broader sectoral exposure.
-Understanding these differences helps new and seasoned investors build a foundational knowledge of market indices, aiding better financial literacy and awareness.
+Understanding these differences helps new and seasoned investors build a foundational knowledge of market indices, aiding financial literacy and awareness.

 Disclaimer